 This post contains affiliate links, which means we may receive a small commission from certain purchases to help support the work we do at no additional cost to you.

 Most municipal recycling programs don’t accept cookware, so I tend to just toss (with a strong pang of guilt) or donate mine when I upgrade — provided they’re worth donating.
 Sometimes they’re beyond help.
-That’s why I’m glad that Terracycle’s cookware recycling program is so easy: just sign up, print the label, and mail your old cookware to Calphalon, which they will then break down through smelting, then upcycle into something brand new,
+That’s why I’m glad that Terracycle’s recycling programs are so easy: just sign up, print the label, and mail your old cookware in one of their no-separate zero-waste boxes.

 Hopefully though, you can rescue those precious cast iron pans of yours — you should be able to bring that Lodge fry pan or cast iron dutch oven back to life with a little elbow grease and patience.
 Recycling ours would definitely be a last resort.